The highs and (mostly) lows of Alexis Sanchez's time at Man United

 New season, same problems

-The following season it took Sanchez a full seven games to score his opening goal in 2018-19, though it was a 90th-minute winner against Newcastle United.
+The next season, 2018-19, it took Sanchez a full seven games to score his opening goal, though it was a 90th-minute winner against Newcastle United.

 Home comforts